SpiritIT/timezonecomplete/README.md

 ## New in version 2

+For TypeScript users only:
-- Uses ES6 imports
+- Uses ES6-style imports
-- Uses 'typings' field in package.json, so you can/must drop your reference to timezonecomplete.d.ts
+- Uses 'typings' field in package.json, so you can/must drop your reference to timezonecomplete.d.ts and ensure that you use 'node' module resolution for tsc.
+- Added karma tests to ensure timezonecomplete works well across different browsers

 ## Synopsis